symfony-swoole/swoole-bundle/docs/configuration-reference.md

 When the checker returns false, the coroutine engine will forget the unstable service and will fetch a fresh instance from the DI container.
 Otherwise the engine will mark the service instance as unused and will assign it to a coroutine in the next web request.

+## Opcache problems

+This bundle overrides generated Symfony container class, it renames the original container class (and corresponding filename) and generates a new container class which extends the original class.

+Including these two relatively big classes into the engine at runtime somehow corrupts the Opcache (in cases where `opcache.enable_cli` is enabled, which can save some RAM, not sure why) and results in segmentation fault.
+That is why this bundle generates a blacklist file which can be used for the `opcache.blacklist_filename` setting.
+With this blacklist file, Opcache can still be enabled for CLI and there are no segmentation faults.
+The generated file is stored under this path: `{$PROJECT_DIR}/var/cache/{$ENV}/swoole_bundle/opcache/blacklist.txt`